Pilot Project for Coastal Carbon Capture - Duck, North Carolina

 At present, the scope of the project consists of 6,150 cu yd of olivine sand placed as a nearshore berm at least 1,500 ft offshore from the Town of Duck coastline.
 Olivine would be placed on the seafloor and not be visible from shore nor expected to significantly migrate onto the beach.
 Modeling analysis of sand transport predicts that only trace amounts of the olivine will move onto the beach.
 The sand volume is ~1% the size of the 2022 Duck Shore Protection Project (494,000 cu yd).
 This proposed pilot is independent of the Shore Protection Project.

-We are collaborating with researchers at UNC Greensboro and the US Army Corps (USACE) Field Research Facility (FRF) located in Duck on this project, and the USACE Engineering with Nature (EWN) program is partially funding this work.
+We are collaborating with researchers at UNC Greensboro, UNC Wilmington, the ECU Coastal Studies Institute and the US Army Corps (USACE) Field Research Facility (FRF) located in Duck on this project, and the USACE Engineering with Nature (EWN) program is partially funding this work.
 Please see the Engineering with Nature Fact Sheet here.